 - Gather evidence- Evidence can include emails, billing records, internal, etc. While collecting evidence, the information must remain confidential.
 If a third-party is informed and files the claim first, you are no longer protected.
 Additionally, if another person files a claim with overlapping evidence, you may not be eligible for financial benefits.

-- Filing complaint- Under the False Claims Act (FCA), the whistleblower must file a complain in court and submit it to the government in addition to a Disclosure Statement that explains the alleged misconduct.
+- Filing complaint- Under the False Claims Act (FCA), the whistleblower must file a complaint in court and submit it to the government in addition to a Disclosure Statement that explains the alleged misconduct.
 The whistleblower’s attorney will set up a meeting with the appropriate government agency to present evidence.

 - Government investigation- If the government decides to investigate, the government usually has a 60-day period in which they look at the evidence and conduct interviews